chaosmail/chaosmail.github.com/_posts/2016-10-22-intro-to-deep-learning-for-computer-vision.md

 ### Segmentation

 The application of *Segmentation* is to partition parts of an image with pixel precision, hence predicting the corresponding segment for each pixel.
 Thus, the network needs to predict a class value for each input pixel. convolutions and pooling both reduce the spatial dimension of the activations throughout the network which leads to the problem that the resulting activation has a smaller size than the input volume.
-Therefore, DNNs for segmentation need to implement an upscale strategy in order to predict these classes.
+Therefore, DNNs for segmentation need to implement an upscale strategy in order to predict per pixel.

-To train a DNN for segmentation one can either input the whole image to the network and use a segmented image as ground truth (binary mask for foreground/background segmentation or [pixel mask](#Long14) displayed in the subsequent figure or follow a patch based approach.
+To train a DNN for segmentation one can either input the whole image to the network and use a segmented image as ground truth (binary mask for foreground/background segmentation or [pixel mask](#Long14) displayed in the subsequent figure) or follow a patch based approach.
 Using pixelwise CNNs, one can achieve up to [20% relative improvement in accuracy](#Long14).

 Similar to localization, segmentation can be turned into a classification problem, when using images patches of a fixed size.
 Instead of sliding a window over all possible locations, one can extract patches only from salient regions or distinctive segments.
 This approach has the advantage, that multiple patches can be stacked together as channels in the input layer to provide the network with positive and negative (or neutral) samples at the same time.
 This pairwise training can correct unbalanced class distributions and [optimize gradient computation](#Long14).